 In the wake of Brexit and Trump, and with rising populist demagoguery around the world, the current zeitgeist hints at a growing reaction against globalism and a longing for more local, tribal connections.
 There is, of course a negative connotation with a more inward looking and reactive society, but the desire for localism is also rooted in a positive, democratic, more sustainable way of life.

 Businesses especially must adapt to this cultural shift, both to understand how their market is changing and to respond to the social challenges that have led to communities rejecting the status quo.
 Successful brands are focusing on the local in a creative and supportive way, taking the initiative and connecting to consumers, either by localising products more effectively or building major new propositions from local roots.

 How are leading corporates and challenger companies making the most of this cultural shift?
 By “going local”, how can they build a stronger and more sustainable, grassroots connection with the communities they operate in and serve?
-Join us on the 5th June to be part of the conversation and find out.

 How should organisations adapt their strategies to the emerging trend for localisation and why?

 Synopsis: Most companies have already ongoing and long-lasting initiatives that relate to “being a good neighbour”, however the challenge is to move beyond “standalone”, CSR-type of initiatives to a truly integrated business approach to engagement with local communities.

 How can large multinational companies with economies of scale engage with a hyperlocal value chain and what does this mean?

 How to measure local community impact and how can this be then effectively communicated to stakeholders through reporting and other channels?

 How to personalise/localise your service offering and products while keeping a global brand consistent?